 - recreation areas, kitchens, and student commons.

-The interior project site is a monumental stairway.
-It runs from the first to second floor in the center of the building, near the front entrance.
 The exterior project site is at the corner of Ipswich Street and Van Ness Street, on the public sidewalk.

 The school is located in the Fenway neighborhood of Boston.
 This area is part of the Fenway Cultural District.
 There are many cultural and educational institutions within walking distance, including: